DeprecatedNexifyHub/NexUI/README.md

 # License & Credits

-Mangane is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+NexUI is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Mangane is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+NexUI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Mangane.
+You should have received a copy of the GNU Affero General Public License along with NexUI.
 If not, see <https://www.gnu.org/licenses/>.

-Mangane make use of code from other opensource and free software under various licenses:
+NexUI make use of code from other opensource and free software under various licenses:

-- Mangane is a fork of [Soapbox](https://soapbox.pub) a frontend for Rebased, Pleroma and Mastodon, licensed under AGPL v3 or later.
+- NexUI is a fork of [Mangane](https://github.com/BDX-town/Mangane) a frontend for Rebased, Pleroma and Mastodon, licensed under the same license.

 - `static/sounds/chat.mp3` and `static/sounds/chat.oga` are from [notificationsounds.com](https://notificationsounds.com/notification-sounds/intuition-561) licensed under CC BY 4.0.